PotassiumSec/writeups/README.md

 # writeups
-When u hacc and wanna teach the new people
+### When u hacc and wanna teach the new people

+ez writeups for ez hacc